You are eligible for the Research Master's programme if you meet the following requirements:

 Of course, you can also check the detailed admission criteria on the programme’s website.

-- Yes, you can apply and we will consider your application.
+Yes, you can apply and we will consider your application.
 However, any offer made to you will be conditional until you meet all of the entry requirements.
 Please plan your test as soon as possible.
 Bear in mind that it will take several weeks before you receive an official copy of your test results.
-If you are admitted, we do need the test report ultimately 10 August.
+If you are admitted, please send us your language test results no later than the deadline mentioned in your admissions offer.
 Without official proof of your English language proficiency at the required level, we cannot register you as a student for the programme!

 Check the programme’s entry requirements to see which scores you need to obtain in the language test.
 A Cambridge Certificate in Advanced English (CAE - grade B or A) or a Cambridge Certificate of Proficiency in English (CPE) will also be accepted.